 b) a short bio;

 c) [only if the story has been previously published], the name and year of the print publication in which it appeared.

-4. No multiple submissions – please only submit one story at a time, and don’t send more until you have a response from us.
-This should come within two months – after this, do nudge us by emailing email@example.com.
+5. No multiple submissions – please only submit one story at a time, and don’t send more until you have a response from us, which which we'll do our best to provide within a month of our submissions window closing.